Library services directory L-Z

-Meeting rooms - Many of our libraries have meeting rooms for community groups and businesses.
-Please contact us for information about availability and charges.
+Meeting rooms - Many of our libraries have meeting rooms which can be hired by community groups and businesses.
+Charges and booking details.

 Newspapers - Each Cheshire Library takes at least one local and one national daily newspaper, which may be read in the library.
 Most libraries also keep backdated copies of local newspapers.
 See eResources for more newspapers available online through NewsStand and historical newspapers through the Times Digital Archive.